-7.15 Course Changes
+7.16 Course Changes

-Whilst some changes to courses may be possible, and colleges will do everything they can to make changes, this cannot be guaranteed.
+Whilst some changes to courses may be possible at enrolment, or in the early weeks of teaching, and colleges will take reasonable steps where possible to make changes, this cannot be guaranteed.
 The timetable will be constructed on the basis of courses that students have applied to study.
 Students will have the opportunity to propose changes to their course choices at interview, induction and again at enrolment, but any such changes would be subject to availability.
 We will do our best to accommodate any requested changes, and to ensure that students are making fully informed decisions before any changes are agreed and implemented.

-7.16 Late Enrolment
+7.17 Non-Attendance at Enrolment

 If for any reason a student fails to attend the Enrolment Day and has not notified Student Services well in advance by the method of communication outlined in the invitation letter, then spaces on the courses they have selected will not be reserved for them.
-For students that have notified Student Services in advance, and who have been invited to attend the Late Enrolment Day, any changes to courses chosen at interview will be subject to remaining availability.

-The date of late enrolment will fall between the main Enrolment Day and the first day of teaching, both of which are published on each college's website.
-Students are advised to make themselves available throughout that window, should they be unable to attend the Enrolment Day.
-The date of the Late Enrolment Day is usually approximately a week after the main Enrolment Day.
+For students that have notified Student Services in advance that they cannot attend in person, the college will request that the student sends their results in on results day and they will be processed at the end of the second day of enrolment.
+Whilst each college will aim to accommodate all the students who meet the subject entry criteria this cannot be guaranteed.
+The student must attend the late enrolment day to verify their results, confirm their place, make any changes and, if necessary, purchase a bus pass.
+The date of late enrolment will fall between the main Enrolment Days and the first day of teaching, both of which are published on each college's website.
+Students are advised to make themselves available throughout that window.
+Students that are also unable to attend the late enrolment day should not expect that further opportunities to enrol will be available or previous school in order to inform its decision if space is available in the college.
+Transfers are fully at the college's discretion.

-Any student that has not enrolled by the first day of teaching will not have any places on courses discussed at interview reserved for them.
-It will be at the college's discretion to determine the feasibility of carrying out any additional enrolments outside of the enrolment and late enrolment day.

-7.17 Transfers and Restarts
+7.18 Transfers and Restarts

 The colleges are unlikely to be able to offer in-course transfers from other schools and colleges, either during the academic year, or for students wishing to transfer into Year 13 at the end of Year 12.
-The college is likely to request a reference from the current or previous school in order to inform its decision.
-Transfers are fully at the college's discretion.
+The college is likely to request a reference from the current